Fear of Engulfment: Of Being Controlled and Losing YourselfBy Dr. Margaret Paul

 "Yes!"
 Roger laughs.
 He obviously gets pleasure out of being resistant.

-Roger has a deep fear of engulfment.
+Roger has a deep fear of engulfment - a fear of being controlled and losing himself.
 As soon as someone wants something from him, his terror of losing himself is activated and he automatically resists.
 He does not even stop to ask himself if he wants to do whatever it is the other person wants.
 He does not stop to think about what he wants or what is in his highest good.
 He just resists.
-He resists because not being controlled is more important to him than anything.
+He resists because not being controlled and protecting against his fear of losing himself is more important to him than anything.
 Not being controlled is more important to Roger than being loving to himself or to others.
 Not being controlled is his God.

 While Laura can certainly be controlling at times - as we all can - she does not cause Roger's resistance.
-His choice to resist rather than care about himself and others started as a small child, and has continued into adulthood.
-As long as not being controlled is more important to Roger than being loving, there is nothing Laura can do.
+His choice to resist rather than care about himself and others started as a small child and has continued into adulthood.
+As long as not being controlled and protecting against losing himself is more important to Roger than being loving, there is nothing Laura can do.

 The irony of the situation is that Roger is being controlled by his resistance.
 He is not deciding for himself what he wants and doesn't want - he is just automatically resisting.
 He is not even conscious that he is choosing to resist.